 Paul has an in-depth understanding of insurance markets, particularly the Lloyd’s and London Insurance Market.
 He has been involved in a variety of market modernisation initiatives over the years and was also the founding chair of the International Underwriting Associations (IUA) Delegated Authority Underwriting Group.

-Driven to deliver operational best practice, based on evidence through real time reporting, Paul has a proven record of delivery across central operations functions at a number of different insurance-based entities, including Brokers, Managing Agents, and Coverholders / Delegated Authority propositions in the Company and Lloyd’s markets.
+Driven to deliver operational best practices, based on evidence through real-time reporting, Paul has a proven record of delivery across central operations functions at several different insurance-based entities, including Brokers, Managing Agents, and Coverholders / Delegated Authority propositions in the Company and Lloyd’s markets.
 He is passionate about embedding efficiently delivered operational processes, supported by ‘best in breed’ technology solutions, aiming to drive costs down and margins up.
 He has extensive strategic engagement experience, adept at managing multi-tiered, complex business relationships and operating models.